Beylerbeyi Palace, summer residence of the

 boats passing.
 Behind the palace there is an old tunnel and a terraced garden with two pavilions: Sari (Yellow) Kiosk by the pool on the upper terrace, and the Mermer (Marble) Kiosk with its interior fountain and marble walls.
 Ahir (Stable) Kiosk was reserved for the sultans' horses, is a long rectangular building with a small marble pool and twenty stalls, and with paintings of horses decorating the entrance ceiling.

 The palace gardens are available for private receptions upon advance application to the Ministry of Tourism.

 Please note that you're not allowed to take any photos or film inside the palace building.

-Open daily between 09:30-16:00, except on Mondays and Thursdays, on January 1st, and on the first day of religious holidays.
+Open daily between 09:30-16:00, except on Mondays, on January 1st, and on the first day of religious holidays.

 Please note that admission fees, opening times or days of closure of the museums might be changed without prior notice, or that museum or section might be closed for restorations.
 To be certain on the closure days or opening times, you can call that museum directly (country code for Turkey is +90) or contact me to double check.
 Most of the museums have longer opening hours during summer months.